abcxyz/abc/README.md

 precompiled binaries.

 ## Rendering a template

+The full user journey looks as follows.
+For this example, suppose you want to create a "hello world" Go web service.

 1. Set up a directory that will receive the rendered template output, and `cd` to it.